Optum Care Medical Professionals

 Greg Kimura, MD, gave the award for compassion to Shaparak Kamarei, MD, who spoke of loving her work and the great privilege she feels in being of service to her patients.

-Carl Allen, MD, presented the relationships award to Barbara Lopez, MD, who was excited about opportunities to enhance recruitment.
+Carl Allen, MD, presented the relationships award to Barbara Lopez, MD, who was excited about opportunities to improve recruitment.

 Greg Kimball, MD, handed out the award for innovation to Adam Crawford, MD, who spoke to the changes in his life controlled, and uncontrolled, that brought him to this point.
 He advised seizing opportunities to change.

-Laura Huete, MD, presented the award for performance to Melissa Helms, who expressed passion for information technology and its ability to make the care environment better for patients and physicians.
+Laura Huete, MD, presented the award for performance to Melissa Helms, who expressed passion for information technology and how it helps make the care environment better for patients and physicians.

 Awarding the leadership award for the first time, Dan Frank, MD, remarked, “Leadership isn’t about your title, or your role, it’s about your passion and commitment.”